justynroberts/rundeck-remote-nodesource/README.md

 Would pull everything in nodes.yaml to index 2 (Simple Node Wizard) in the development project.

 **Important**
+ - This has only been tested against a simple node wizard.If you dont have one, you will need to create one
- - This will overwrite EVERYTHING in the node list.
+ - This will overwrite EVERYTHING in the node list for that index.
 Consider it a complete replacement for the particular node source.

 Supplied as a sample.
 As Is.